-Over time, the worth of a home will fluctuate up and down.
+Over time, the value of a home will go up and down.

-When your house appreciates you have more resources to borrow against, and you make a larger profit when you sell.
+When your home appreciates you have a larger asset to borrow against, and you'll generate a better profit when you sell.

-But how can you be sure what you're investing in today will appreciate over time?
-Property values in Greenville shift for different reasons.
+There are various reasons why property values in Greenville go up and down.
+So, how can you be sure what you're investing in this year will appreciate over time?

-The most important factor to consider is that you go with an agent in Greenville who understands the factors that affect local prices.
+It's important that you select a real estate agent in Greenville who is familiar with the factors that drive local prices.

-Many assume that the economy is the most influential factor impacting real estate appreciation.
+Many think that the economy is the number one factor impacting real estate appreciation.

-interest rates, employment, business growth, government programs and numerous other national factors have a measurable influence on your property's value.
+interest rates, unemployment, job growth, government programs and numerous other national factors have a definite influence on your home's worth.

-However, your property's value and the things that play the most significant role in its appreciation depend on the local Greenville economy and housing market.
+But the most significant issues that figure your house's value depend on the local Greenville economy and housing market.

 Access to services - Convenient access to schools, work and amenities like shopping, restaurants and entertainment is important to many buyers and will greatly influence home values.